kaushik88/kaushik88.github.io/_posts/2016-01-30-hatching-twitter.md

 {% include figure.html path="blog/personal/twitterbox2.jpg" alt="What's happening?" %}

-I felt they failed to set aside their egos to see and to vision what's best for Twitter.
-In reality, Twitter was about both a status updater and a news site - one would have never worked without the other.
-A simple status updater in 140-character posts was too and egotistical to be sustainable.
+I felt they failed to set aside their egos to vision what's best for Twitter.
+In reality, Twitter was both a status updater and a news site - one would have never worked without the other.
+A simple status updater in 140-character posts was too egotistical to be sustainable.
 A news updater in 140-character spurts was just a glorified newswire.
 The two together is what made it a great success!

-Side Note - As I write this, 5 executives (the head of Product, Engineering, Marketing, HR and one of the Vine cofounders) from Twitter have decided *to leave* the company on the same day.
+*Side Note* - As I write this, 5 executives (the head of Product, Engineering, Marketing, HR and one of the Vine cofounders) from Twitter have decided *to leave* the company on the same day.
 There's probably more to the story than the one that we read in the press and hopefully another book on Twitter can cover that :)